There are many sub-genres of fantasy adventure — high fantasy, low fantasy, style sword and sorcery, whatever Planescape is, and lots more.

 Savage fantasy adventures let players make bold choices.
 A one-shot adventure is typically episodic, with a definitive beginning, middle, and end.
 But a savage fantasy adventure leaves opportunities for open-ended adventure, and always presents players with options to recklessly charge into the unknown.
 GMs should place plot hooks inside the adventure that give players agency, invite them to craft more of the storyline themselves, and hang themselves if they choose carelessly.

-I decided to embrace sword and sorcery, savage fantasy in this month’s one shot adventure — Queen of the Red City, available for both GURPS and D&D 5E.
+I decided to embrace sword and sorcery, savage fantasy in this month’s one shot adventure — Queen of the Red City, available for both GURPS, D&D 5E, and Dungeon Crawl Classics.

 Hither Came Conan

 Set in Hyboria (the world of Robert E. Howard’s Conan stories), Queen of the Red City is a sandbox adventure set on a lost jungle isle.
 I think it checks all the boxes of savage fantasy — a primeval jungle makes for a treacherous setting, there are varied and dangerous creatures, and the sandbox format means that players can be as cautious or as reckless as they want.

 While there are no outright deathtraps in the adventure, there are definitely regions where PCs can get way over their heads.
 (I yet to have a party captured by armored man-apes and sacrificed to sarchosuchus crocodiles, but I’m hoping it happens…)